RylanMcA/Fall-Networks-HW3/README.txt

 balance  =  which allows users to check the balance in the bank logout   =  which logs the user out of the client

-The program will automatically make all the lowercase and remove any whitespace.
+The program will automatically make all the inputs lowercase and remove any whitespace.